-Keeping a busy jobsite tidy can be a challenge.
+Keeping a busy job site tidy while rehabbing properties can be a challenge.
 Tight deadlines can also tempt workers to forego safety measures to stay on schedule.
 Getting too comfortable with heights or power tools can have severe, sometimes fatal, consequences.
-On the flip side, a clean, safe jobsite can increase efficiency, maximizing your potential profit.
-What are some of the key components of a safe and efficient work environment?
+On the flip side, a clean, safe job site can increase efficiency, maximizing your potential profit.

 Dressing appropriately for the type of work you’ll be doing is important for any type of job.
-Personal Protective Equipment is an integral part of any rehabber’s uniform for keeping him/herself safe.
+Personal Protective Equipment (PPE) is an integral part of any rehabber’s uniform for keeping themselves safe.
 PPE includes:

-- Eye & Face Protection: Safety glasses, face shields.
+- Eye & Face Protection – safety glasses, face shields, etc

-- Foot Protection: Work shoes/boots with slip-resistant and puncture-resistant soles.
-Safety toes made from composite material (metal toes can still be crushed and shear off toes).
+- Foot Protection – work shoes or boots with slip-resistant and puncture-resistant soles, safety toes made from a composite material (metal toes can still be crushed and shear off toes)

-- Hand Protection: Gloves with the correct fit.
-Correct gloves for the type of job (paint/stain, chemicals, rough surfaces, handling boards with nails).
+- Hand Protection – gloves with the correct fit and right for the job type (paint/stain, chemicals, rough surfaces, handling boards with nails)

-- Joint Support: Knee pads, back or knee braces, tool belts with suspenders to take weight off the back and hips.
+- Joint Support – knee pads, back or knee braces, and tool belts with suspenders to take the weight off the back and hips

-- Headlamp: Adequate lighting for your workspace and to help avoid slip and falls.
+- Headlamp – adequate lighting for your workspace and to help avoid slips and falls

 Housekeeping on the Jobsite